Delph-Sunny/Jeu_Du_Morpion_v2.0/README.md

-# Jeu_du_Morpion_v2.0
+# Tic-Tac-Toe_v2.0

 ---

-IN PROGRESS
-:sweat_smile:

----

 ## Description

 This is a different version of Jeu_Du_Morpion_v1.0.
-The goal is still to build a simple tic-tac-toe using a Bootstrap however the table is replaced by simple col and row.
+The goal is still to build a simple tic-tac-toe using a Bootstrap however the table is replaced by simple col and row with full responsiveness.
-A tbd-theme animated background is part of this game.
+.

 App's URL: [link]